-We considered all the options – except leaving him behind … that was never an alternative – and decided that a pet stroller was the best solution for us.
+We considered all the options … except leaving Ty behind.
+That was never an alternative.
+Comparing backpacks, a wagon, and several pet strollers, we decided that a pet stroller was the best solution for us.

 At about 35 pounds, Ty just fits in the bed, and the zippered panel on the front gives him a little more room to stretch his paws when he lays down.
-The design makes it comfortable for me (at 5 feet, 2 inches) to push – I’m not bending over putting stress on my lower back or hitting my shins on the bar that sets the brake.
+The design makes it comfortable for me (at 5 feet, 2 inches) to push.
+I’m not bending over putting stress on my lower back or hitting my shins on the bar that sets the brake.
 And the rubberized handlebar and beverage tray are added touches that we appreciate.

 Assembly was easy, but we needed to fill the tires before we could use it and on occasion since then.
 Most people probably have a bicycle tire pump, but we didn’t.
 Luckily, we found a mini bike pump that works well and stows in the cargo carrier with the stroller.

 Getting Ty acclimated to his new wheels took no time at all!
 The stroller has two short straps with clips that attach perfectly to his No Pull Freedom Harness from 2 Hounds Design and keep him from jumping or falling out.
-With his well-earned reputation as a couch potato, Ty quickly came to the conclusion that having a stroller was the best thing that ever happened to him and settled in to enjoy the rides.
+With his well-earned reputation as a couch potato, Ty quickly came to the conclusion that having a stroller was the best thing that ever happened to him and settled down to enjoy the ride.